 Prior to this inspection, staff told us they had produced new patient pathway paperwork, and this would be used for all new patients using the service.
-However, we found old paperwork still in use in three out of four records we reviewed.
-These records were for patients who had been booked for surgical procedures in the following month.
+However, we found old paperwork still in use in all eight records we reviewed.
+These records were all for patients who had been booked for surgical procedures in the following month.
 Writing and diagrams of the procedures to be carried out were not clearly documented, and not always signed and dated by the lead doctor in line with professional standards.

 During our inspection staff told us they always gained patient's consent for all procedures carried out.
-However, we spoke to eight patients and were told by two patients they were unsure if they signed a formal consent form during their consultation.
+However, we spoke to 15 patients and were told by three patients they were unsure if they signed a formal consent form during their consultation.
 Patients we spoke with could not tell us if they had received a copy of their consent in line with the Royal College of Surgeons Consent: supported decision-making (2016).
-In addition, we were unable to identify the procedures the patients were agreeing to in three patient records we reviewed.
-We were also unable to identify a formal consent form within the patient records we reviewed.
+In addition, we were unable to identify where formal consent for the procedure was documented in all of the patient records, we reviewed.